The vape advertising ban in now in full swing. From Facebook to Google, vaping ads are no longer welcome. So what gives?

 The Tesla Model X Is A Car But It Is Not The Same As A Diesel BMW 640d – And Everybody Knows That

-Vaping products are classified as tobacco products, which is insane when you think about it, because they don’t have any ACTUAL tobacco anywhere near them.
+Vaping products are classified as tobacco products, which is insane when you think about it because they don’t have any ACTUAL tobacco in them – like ZERO.

 Not because they WANT TO but because they HAVE TO.

-Vape products by their very definition are NOT tobacco products; they’re the most ant-tobacco products around, products that were originally conceived to do one thing and one thing only: KILL CIGARETTES.
+Vape products by their very definition are NOT tobacco products; they’re the most anti-tobacco products around, products that were designed to do one thing and one thing only: KILL CIGARETTES.

 So calling vape products tobacco products and taxing them like tobacco products and positioning them as tobacco products is like calling an Orange and Apple just because it’s a fruit – it’s nonsensical.